04foxsec/pokerth/headless.md

 7. You are in.
 You can see the other players, can create new game and so on. :)

-Tere is one possible error but I don't know why it happens.
+Tere is one possible connectivity error but I don't know why it happens.

 ![alt text](https://github.com/04foxsec/pokerth/blob/main/pics/pths_internet3e.png "Server connectivity error")